Geological-Survey-of-Western-Australia/atratus/docs/getting_started_developer.md

     - if you can't install this raise a service now ticket.

 ### Clone the repository
-clone the repository locally, this can be done through devops, github desktop or vs code.
+Clone the repository locally, this can be done through devops, github desktop or vs code.

 ### Virtual Environment Setup
 Set the execution policy to the current user and the policy to remote signed.